rng-guy/NFSMWBartender/APPENDIX.md

 * In "COOLDOWN" mode, the `NumPatrolCars` VltEd parameter overrides the minimum count.

-* The global cop-spawn limit determines whether the game may spawn new "Chasers" at any point.
-The game can spawn additional "Chasers" as long as the total amount of non-roadblock and non-helicopter cops that currently exist across all pursuits is less than this global limit.
-This also means that any active Strategy spawns or NPC pursuits can affect how many more "Chasers" can still spawn in your pursuit (this is vanilla behaviour).
+* The global cop-spawn limit determines whether the game may spawn more "Chasers" at any point.
+The game may spawn additional "Chasers" as long as the total amount of non-helicopter cops that currently exist across all pursuits is below this global limit.
+This also means that any active Strategy spawns, roadblocks, or NPC pursuits in general can affect how many more "Chasers" may still spawn in your pursuit (this is vanilla behaviour).

 * The global cop-spawn limit takes precedence over all other spawning-related parameters, except for the `NumPatrolCars` VltEd parameter outside of active pursuits (this is vanilla behaviour).